workshopper/org/CONTRIBUTING.md

 in more detail, possibly giving some background about the issue being fixed, etc. etc.

-The body of the commit message can be several paragraphs, and please do proper word-wrap and keep columns shorter than about 72 characters or so.
-That way `git log` will show things nicely even when it is indented.
+The body of the commit message can be several paragraphs, with line breaks as necessary.
 ```

 The header line should be meaningful; it is what other people see when they